 Going forward, I aim to undertake improvement activities and talent development for local staff to deliver products that are safe, secure, and satisfying for customers while remaining conscious of the need to strengthen collaborations between departments and facilities.

 The Brother Group is promoting the use of digital technology to "transform business models in each business" and "build resilient and sustainable supply chains" as part of "management foundation transformation for a sustainable future," a key theme in its medium-term business strategy, CS B2024.
 Furthermore, in order to "encourage employees to take on challenges," the Brother Group is also strengthening the development of human resources who can lead DX*1.

-DX Core Human Resources: Driving business DX for each business as an expert in digital technology
+DX Core Human Resources: Driving business DX for each business as experts in digital technology

 BIL is training "DX Core Human Resources" who will lead DX in their respective businesses as experts in digital technology.
 Under this initiative, the sought after human resources are divided into five categories: "business planners," "data analysts," "data architects," "cloud engineers," and "AI engineers," and education is provided based on the curriculum for each category.